sitleng/sitl_ros2_cv/README.md

 nms_threshold: 0.4
 ```

-## 📈 Performance Metrics

-- **Stereo Processing**: ~30 FPS at 1280x720 resolution
-- **YOLO Inference**: ~25 FPS on RTX 3080, ~15 FPS on RTX 2060
-- **Detectron2 Inference**: ~20 FPS on RTX 3080, ~10 FPS on RTX 2060
-- **3D Reconstruction**: Real-time with CUDA acceleration
-- **Memory Usage**: 2-4 GB GPU memory for full pipeline

-## 🔍 Applications
+## Applications

 ### Surgical Automation
-- **Tissue Boundary Detection**: Automated identification of organ boundaries
+- Tissue boundary detection for automated organ identification
-- **Instrument Tracking**: Real-time surgical tool pose estimation
+- Instrument tracking for real-time surgical tool pose estimation
-- **Depth Perception**: 3D spatial awareness for robotic manipulation
+- Depth perception for 3D spatial awareness in robotic manipulation

-### Research & Development
+### Research and Development
-- **Algorithm Validation**: Benchmarking computer vision algorithms
+- Algorithm validation and benchmarking
-- **Dataset Generation**: Creating annotated surgical datasets
+- Annotated surgical dataset generation
-- **Performance Analysis**: Evaluating detection and segmentation accuracy
+- Performance analysis of detection and segmentation methods

-## 🏥 About SITL
+## About

 **Surgical Innovation and Training Lab**
-University of Illinois at Chicago
+University of Illinois Chicago
 Department of Surgery

-We focus on advancing surgical robotics through innovative computer vision and machine learning techniques.
-Our research aims to improve surgical outcomes through enhanced automation and precision.
+Research focused on advancing surgical robotics through computer vision and machine learning techniques.

-## 📄 License
+## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Citation

-Please cite our paper if you use this code in your research:
+If you use this code in your research, please cite:

 ```bibtex
 @INPROCEEDINGS{koh2024autodissect,